alien-wxr-xx/PentaZen/README.md

 # PentaZen
 ## Introduction
-This is a gomoku/renju projram developed by Sun and XR.
+This is a gomoku/renju program developed by Sun and XR.